Pragith/pragith/pragith-net/app/content/blog/2020/2020-09-02-escaping-dependency-hell-poetry.md

 Transitioning a monorepo wasn't painless.
 We had conflicts that `pip` had been silently ignoring (or just installing the last one wins) that Poetry refused to resolve.
 We had to fix our code to be compatible with a consistent set of libraries.

 Constraints are liberating.
 By preventing "dependency drift," we have eliminated an entire category of build failures.

+## What I Would Do Differently

+I would have started with a single service and documented every edge case before touching the monorepo.
+The migration was not hard, but it was noisy.
+The more visible the plan was, the less people resisted it.

+Also, enforce the lock file in CI.
+If the lock is not updated, the build should fail.
+It is the only way to keep the repo deterministic.